 The modelling for the EIS was carried out at a worst case wind speed of 10m/s.
-The $L{A90}$ -background + 3dB at wind speed of 10 m/s (derived from trendline) along with the average night time levels over the period for which it is available was calculated and are presented in Table 6-7.
+The L{A90} -background + 3dB at wind speed of 10 m/s (derived from trendline) are reported in Table 6-8 along with the calculated average level over the monitoring period.

+The average night time levels over the period for which it is available was calculated and is presented in Table 6-8.